Ice hockey at the 2002 Winter Olympics – Men's tournament: Summary

 TV ratings for Canada vs USA gold medal matchup were the highest in Olympic history to that time.
 In the United States, NBC's live coverage of the gold medal hockey game drew a 10.7 rating, the highest-rated hockey game, Olympic or NHL, since the 1980 Winter Olympics and was the largest network hockey audience in the U.S. in 22 years.
-In Canada, the CBC said that the game drew 10.6 million viewers, making the game was the most-watched CBC Sports program.
+In Canada, the CBC said that the game drew 10.6 million viewers, making the game the most-watched CBC Sports program.
 As the final seconds ticked away, veteran CBC Sports commentator Bob Cole called: "Now after 50 years, it's time for Canada to stand up and cheer.
 Stand up and cheer everybody!
 The Olympics Salt Lake City, 2002, men's ice hockey, gold medal: Canada!"
-The CBC also said that the 10.6 million viewers broke the previous record of 4.957 million viewers for Game 7 of the 1994 Stanley Cup Finals, another moment Cole himself called: "The New York Rangers have done it here on a hot June night in New York!
+The CBC also said that the 10.6 million viewers broke the previous record of 4.957 million viewers for Game 7 of the 1994 Stanley Cup Finals, another moment Cole himself called: "Here comes the faceoff and blare it Manhattan!
+The New York Rangers have done it here on a hot June night in New York!
 The Rangers are Stanley Cup Champions!"

 During the final, the legend of the lucky loonie was born when Canadian icemaker Trent Evans buried a one dollar coin (Loonie) under centre ice and both the Canadian men's and women's teams won gold.

 Steve Yzerman and Brendan Shanahan became the second and third players to win the Olympic Gold Medal in hockey (with Team Canada) and the Stanley Cup (with the Detroit Red Wings) in the same year, the first to win an Olympic Gold and Stanley Cup was Ken Morrow in 1980.
 Chris Chelios and Brett Hull became the second and third players to win Olympic Silver Medal in hockey (with Team USA) and Stanley Cup in the same year (Sergei Fedorov was the first in 1998).